Get instant quote

 Support structures & part orientation

-Support structures are always required in metal printing, due to the very high processing temperature and they are usually built using a lattice pattern.
+Support structures are required in metal powder bed fusion due to the high processing temperature and are typically built in a lattice pattern.

-Support structures in metal 3D printing serve three different functions:
+Support structures in metal 3D printing serve three functions:

-• They offer a suitable platform for the next layer to be built upon.
+• Provide a platform for the next layer.

-• They anchor the part to the build plate and they prevent warping.
+• Anchor the part to the build plate to limit warping.

-Parts are often oriented at an angle to minimize the likelihood of warping and maximize part strength in critical directions.
-However, this will increase the amount of required support, the build time, the material waste and (ultimately) the total cost.
+Parts are often oriented at an angle to reduce warping and align strength in critical directions.
+This increases the amount of support, build time, material waste, and total cost.

-Warping can also be minimized using randomized scan patterns.
-This scanning strategy prevents the buildup of residual stresses in any particular direction and will add a characteristic surface texture to the part.
+Warping can also be reduced with randomized scan patterns.
+This strategy limits residual stress buildup in any direction and produces a characteristic surface texture.

 A metal bracket before removing support structures, oriented in a 45 degree angle.
 Photo courtesy of Concept Laser.